klein-artur/hlmTime/README.md

 # hlmTime

 ## About
-With this class you can create time objects.
-Calculate with them and compare them.
+With this class you can create time objects, calculate with them and compare them.
 It makes the handling with time values very very easy.